stephenajulu/ajulusthoughts.com/content/post/my-5-month-self-improvement-action-plan-august.md

 #### Benediction

 Pray, Meditate, or whatever utterance of blessings you do.
 Also, write and read your I AM statements.
+Record it and listen to it while in bed.
+Put a timer so that it stops an hour after you play it.
+Sleep listening to it.
+This is called AutoSuggestion.

 #### Cultivate gratitude